checkymander/checkymander.github.io/_posts/2021-06-09-decrypt-veeam-passwords.md

 ![image](https://user-images.githubusercontent.com/26147220/121399946-fc125e80-c924-11eb-8562-207e7a331fbc.png)

-In this post, I'm going to go over how we can gain access to these underlying credential information in order to leverage further attacks against our target.
+In this post, I'm going to go over how we can gain access to this underlying credential information in order to leverage further attacks against our target.

 ## Finding The Credentials